kaur0764/mad9013-exercise-website/prof-feedback.md

 - Having different max-widths at each media query isn't necessary. just stick with the base `.container` in the header and footer
 - Apply the `.button` class to the `a` not the `li`.
 We want to apply the button styles to the element we interact with.

+## Week 6 ----------------------

+Code Quality: 2.75/3
+Design: 1/1
+File Organization & Commits: 1/1
+Total: 4.75/5

+You have split your `nav ul` into separate `ul` tags to accomplish the layout.
+This should not be done as that affects the semantics of the content.
+Never change the `html` to serve design like this.
+Instead, in this case use a `flex-grow` on the "Pricing" `li`.
+This will make the `li` expand and fill the space, which will push the final two nav items to the right side